artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 which contains format records for GIF, JPEG, and PNG.
 Each format can belong to one format group.

-Selecting **Groups** near the top of the right-hand sidebar in the Preservation Planning tab will take you to the Format groups view page, which displays a list of the format groups that Archivematica uses to categorize formats.
+Selecting **Groups** near the top of the left-hand sidebar in the Preservation Planning tab will take you to the Format groups view page, which displays a list of the format groups that Archivematica uses to categorize formats.
 Clicking on a format name will display all of the formats belonging to that group.